Pusendra/target-product-search/README.md

 1. Enter a search query in the search box.
 2. Click the "Search" button or press Enter to search for products.
 3. The search results will be displayed in a grid format below the search box.
+4. When clicked on result it will redirect to details page on target.com.

 ## Technologies Used